lilac2411/Card_Game/README.md

 Click the in-game "Play Again?" button to start another round

 ## Set-up Instructions
--Clone the repository
+- Clone the repository
--Ensure Python 3.7 or higher is installed
+- Ensure Python 3.7 or higher is installed
--Install pygame
+- Install pygame
 `pip install pygame`
--Run main.py to start the game!
+- Run main.py to start the game!